scriptoshi/livewire-siwe/QUICK-START.md

 -   **Authentication fails**: Check your AppKit project ID is correct
 -   **Missing wallet UI**: Ensure createSiwe() is being called after page load
 -   **Database errors**: Confirm your users table has the address column
+-   **Styling issues**: Make sure you've added the package to your Tailwind content sources

 ## Next Steps